ReichelHuy/Team_SE104/README.md

-This code is code for implementation of the homepage.
+This  is code for implementation of the homepage.